 The AIS heavy equipment technical institute's technician Training program provides extensive hands-on training. experienced and certified faculty guide you as you learn what it takes to be a heavy construction equipment technician.

-Heavy Construction Equipment Technology(1008 Hours)
+Heavy Construction Equipment Technology(HCET) 1008 Hours

 The AIS Heavy Equipment Technical Institute’s Heavy Construction Equipment Technology Program prepares individuals for a career as a diesel equipment or truck technician.
 Graduates of the program will learn how to diagnose and repair OFF-ROAD construction, farm and power generation equipment.

-Introduction to the Heavy Equipment (HCET 100) 112 Hours: This first half of this course covers the use of hand, electric, air, and hydraulic tools; lifting, cleaning and testing equipment; accepted and safe working practices in the shop and field, along with machine inspection and operation.
+Introduction to the Heavy Equipment (HCET 100) Fall 2019 112 Hours: This first half of this course covers the use of hand, electric, air, and hydraulic tools; lifting, cleaning and testing equipment; accepted and safe working practices in the shop and field, along with machine inspection and operation.
 The second half of the course involves use current technology for communicating and resourcing, awareness of dealership goals and policies, basic business practices, and the functions of the service department and how it fits into the business structure.

-Mobile Hydraulic Systems I (HCET 120) 112 Hours: This course covers the fundamentals of hydraulic principles, identification and operation of pumps, motors, valves, cylinders, and accumulators; fluids, fluid transfer, and filtering; as well as maintenance procedures.
+Mobile Hydraulic Systems I (HCET 120) Fall 2019 - 112 Hours: This course covers the fundamentals of hydraulic principles, identification and operation of pumps, motors, valves, cylinders, and accumulators; fluids, fluid transfer, and filtering; as well as maintenance procedures.
 Hydro-static systems and basic hydraulic schematic reading as well as basic diagnostics will also be taught.

-Off-highway Power Trains (HCET 130) 112 Hours: This course covers the theory and operation of power train components found in heavy equipment operations such as torque converters, power shift transmissions, driveshafts, differentials, and final drives.
+Off-highway Power Trains (HCET 130) Summer 2020 - 112 Hours: This course covers the theory and operation of power train components found in heavy equipment operations such as torque converters, power shift transmissions, driveshafts, differentials, and final drives.
 Hydraulic and pneumatic braking systems as well as under-carriage systems will be taught.
 Power flow diagrams, troubleshooting, and failure analysis will also be covered.